 This simple EQL is deployed in an environment that doesn’t want to allow any unsigned processes executing outside of the base Windows and Program Files folders.
 This restrictive policy would block many unwanted applications or pieces of potential malware.
 One can imagine how to extend this into a huge number of other use cases - blocking execution from network shares, restricting to a set of named applications, only allowing network connections from allowed applications, and much more.

 It is necessary in security to flexibly join and match across event types to ask the right security relevant questions.
 EQL and Reflex support this in a straightforward and performant manner.
 One example use case is as follows.

 This query is joining across three different event types: file, process, and network.
 It fires when a process which is backed by a file dropped by a Powershell process which talked on the network executes.
 Why does this matter?
 Powershell is often used as a mechanism to download and run malware which the adversary hosts on the internet.
 The attacker gains execution, runs a short Powershell command to grab a file from the network, and then that file is executed.
-It is trivial to link all of these events together with EQL and using the overall Reflex engine, we can isolate the compromised host, delete the dropped file, and kill all related processes effectively in real-time, with no cloud connection or round trip required.
+It is trivial to link all of these events together with EQL and using the overall Reflex engine, we can kill all related processes effectively in real-time, with no cloud connection or round trip required.

 Reflex changes the game for defenders, allowing for configurable, real-time, cloud-less prevention across Windows, Mac, and Linux.
 Security teams want control and teams want prevention without complexity, delay, or friction between totally separate tools.
 Reflex provides all of that in a straightforward and performant package.